 Income from employment, pensions and property

-Dividend income (from shares) is treated differently.
-Basic-rate taxpayers pay 10% tax, higher-rate taxpayers pay 32.5% and additional rate taxpayers pay 42.5%.
-UK dividends carry a 10% tax credit, so, effectively, basic-rate taxpayers pay no further tax, higher-rate taxpayers pay further tax at 25% and additional rate taxpayers pay further tax at just over 36%.
+In 2015 dividend income carried a 10% tax credit, so, basic-rate taxpayers effectively paid no tax, higher-rate taxpayers paid tax at and effective rate of 25% and additional rate taxpayers paid tax at just over 36%.

 Non-savings income is normally allocated against your tax bands before savings, dividends and capital gains, so to find out at what rate interest on your savings is taxed, you must add this to your other taxable income.

 Find out more: Dividend tax explained - more information about how this tax is applied

 In 2016-17, you can make capital gains of £11,100 before paying capital gains tax (CGT).